label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 Create new category within a specified workspace.
 The request body should include the name, the description, and the color (_only for multiclass workspaces_) of the new category.
 As part of the response, the backend will return the id of the created category.

-_Note: the backend expects a color to be provided as a string.
+_Note: The backend expects a color to be provided as a string.
 The available colors are managed by the frontend and can be found [here](https://github.com/label-sleuth/label-sleuth/blob/2bb13a44d025a9f2583003e3d9552faa6fce47f7/frontend/src/utils/utils.ts#L430)._

 ---